3 Ways to Put Your Financial Reports to Work

 Step one, to put your financial reports to work involve your team and curate a culture for growth.
 Be transparent with your numbers so your team can learn how they can control and affect your financials.
 By involving the relevant department managers, you can increase tactical decision-making, collaboration and buy-in.

-• Make reports available: to your team so they can optimize costs, properly forecast, and budget per line item.
+- Make reports available: to your team so they can optimize costs, properly forecast, and budget per line item.
+Streamline this process with this month-end closing checklist.

 Offering transparency about financial reports facilitates a paradigm shift where managers will no longer be pestering employees to work harder, instead, highlighting missed rewards.
 The focus is on opportunities, not threats.

-For example, take a SaaS business tracking a recurring revenue metric from last month compared to the current month.
-On an integrated dashboard, they can drill-down directly to the recurring numbers and get detailed insight into the customer acquisition, retention and churn.
+Here’s a great example: Let’s imagine a SaaS business tracking a recurring revenue metric from last month compared to the current month.
+On an integrated dashboard, they can drill-down directly to the recurring numbers and get detailed insight into customer success KPIs like customer acquisition, retention and churn.

 If your company is on the smaller side, integration might include a few different cloud solutions synced to reduce data entry but still provide you real-time access to expense reports or outstanding accounts receivable.
-If your business is larger, you may find value in a more robust solution like NetSuite.
+If your business is larger, you may find value by making the switch to NetSuite, a more robust solution for companies with large inventories or those who need consolidated financials.

 “Now data is accessible.
 To drive growth- especially our marketing efforts- having data is not an option, it’s an absolute necessity.”